Vi-ki0/Vi-ki0/README.md

 - 👀 I’m interested in South Korea
 - 🌱 I’m currently learning Digital and web publishing
 - 💞️ I’m looking to collaborate on creative people
-- ⚡ Fun fact: I went to high school with an Environmental Protection profile, which is why I became interested in Zero Waste.
+- ⚡ Fun fact: I went to technical school with an Environmental Protection profile, which is why I became interested in Zero Waste.

 <!---
 Vi-ki0/Vi-ki0 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.